Racing

-In sport, racing is a competition of speed, in which competitors try to complete a given task in the shortest amount of time.
+In sports, racing is a competition of speed, in which competitors try to complete a given task in the shortest amount of time.
 Typically this involves traversing some distance, but it can be any other task involving speed to reach a specific goal.

 A race may be run continuously to finish or may be made up of several segments called heats, stages or legs.
 A heat is usually run over the same course at different times.
 A stage is a shorter section of a much longer course or a time trial.

 Early records of races are evident on pottery from ancient Greece, which depicted running men vying for first place.
 A chariot race is described in Homer's Iliad.

 Etymology

 The word race comes from a Norse word.
 This Norse word arrived in France during the invading of Normandy and gave the word raz which means "swift water" in Brittany, as in a mill race; it can be found in "Pointe du Raz" (the most western point of France, in Brittany), and "raz-de-marée" (tsunami).
 The word race to mean a "contest of speed" was first recorded in the 1510s.

 A race and its name are often associated with the place of origin, the means of transport and the distance of the race.
 As a couple of examples, see the Dakar Rally or the Athens Marathon.